For more detailed information including pricing, customization, and shipping:

 Palm acid oil (PAO) is a by-product obtained from the refining of palm oil.
 Palm Acid Oil specifications contain mainly of Free Fatty Acid (FFA) up to 50% and neutral oil, with 2-3% moisture and other impurities.
-It is similar to palm fatty acid distillate but its FFA is generally lower.
+It is similar to palm fatty acid distillate, however FFA is generally lower in palm acid oil compare to palm fatty acid distillate.

 In the manufacturing of animal feed, palm acid oil (PAO) is used as a raw material